What was it like growing up with undiagnosed ADHD in the 1950s and 1960s? Frank South gives us one perspective with his personal memoirs.

-Frank South has a huge talent for writing, and he’s found a new way to share it with us.
-He’s published a book of personal essays, including about growing up with undiagnosed ADHD in the 1950s and 1960s, A Chicken in the Wind and How He Grew: Stories from an ADHD Dad.
+South possesses an enormous talent for writing, and he’s found a new way to share it with us.
+He’s published a book of personal essays, including about growing up with undiagnosed ADHD in the 1950s and 1960s.
+It’s called A Chicken in the Wind and How He Grew: Stories from an ADHD Dad.
 An excerpt follows.

-As for his background, Frank spent much of his career as a Hollywood producer and writer, known for Melrose Place (1992), Baywatch (1989) and Hyperion Bay (1998).
-In more recent years, he’s turned his writing gifts to ADHD, including from the angle of fatherhood.
+- Frank spent much of his career as a Hollywood producer and writer.
+He’s known for Melrose Place (1992), Baywatch (1989) and Hyperion Bay (1998).
+In more recent years, he’s turned his attention to ADHD, including from the angle of fatherhood.

 You’ll find more from Frank at these posts: